Environmental impact statement (EIS) for SSI

 Applicants are required to prepare an environmental impact statement (EIS) for all SSI applications.
 The secretary’s environmental assessment requirements (SEARs) for the project, identifies what information needs to be include in the EIS.

-The purpose of the EIS is to assess the economic, environmental and social impacts of the project and to help the community, government agencies and the approval authority make informed submissions or decisions on the merits of the project.
+The EIS provides information on the assessment of economic, environmental and social impacts of the project.
+It helps the community, government agencies and the approval authority make informed submissions or decisions on the project.

-- assessing the impacts of the project in accordance with the SEARs and any relevant Government legislation, policies and guidelines
+- assesses the impacts of the project to address the SEARs and any relevant government legislation, plans, policies and guidelines